 Plane: Flying to KL is a common favourite; you’re there in 45 minutes flat!
 A two-way ticket will cost you $80-140 on average on budget airlines such as Jetstar, Tigerair and Air Asia.

 Car: Many Singaporeans prefer driving down themselves.
-A good option if you’re travelling in bigger numbers as it’s cost saving and a fun road trip!
+A good option if you’re traveling in bigger numbers as it’s cost saving and a fun road trip!

 A FOODIE HAVEN